sodiqadesina/Enterprise-ML-Statistics-Integration-Platform/README.md

 ## 📘 Overview

+This is a comprehensive Java EE platform that unifies enterprise computing with machine learning.
+It integrates EJBs, JMS, SOAP, and REST services with Weka-based regression models for predictive analytics.
+Deployed on WildFly with JPA persistence and MySQL, it delivers end-to-end intelligent data processing and web service interaction.

 This project integrates **machine-learning analytics** with a **distributed enterprise statistics platform**.

 It demonstrates how Weka-based regression models can be trained, stored, and served through standard enterprise middleware — including **EJBs**, **SOAP/REST web services**, and **JPA persistence** — within a modular WildFly deployment.

 ---